Last Updated: 8th November 2024

 3. How can I transition from teaching to a new career?

 Focus on the skills you developed as a teacher: communication, organisation, problem-solving, and resilience.
-Many employers across various fields value these abilities.
+Many employers across various fields value these abilities and may offer employment opportunities for ex-teachers who possess them.

 Got a question?
 Speak to our team